yaseen-naseer/futsal/README.md

-# Futsal Scoreboard
+# Futsal Match Control

-A modern React + TypeScript scoreboard for tracking futsal matches with a polished interface.
+A modern React + TypeScript application for managing futsal matches with a polished interface.

 ## Feature Overview
 - Real-time game dashboard with configurable teams, timer, and match presets
 - Team sheet management with automatic player limits (5 starters + 9 subs for futsal, 11 starters + 12 subs for football)
 - Dark mode styling that adapts to system preferences
 - Animated transitions for scores, timer, and live indicators
-- Route-based views for dashboard, scoreboard, and statistics
+- Route-based views for dashboard and statistics
 - Progressive Web App (PWA) support so the app can be installed on devices
 - Detailed stats tracker with shot accuracy, cards, and corner tracking
 - Customizable keyboard shortcuts for switching ball possession
-- External timer control options: keyboard shortcuts, hardware integration, and a mobile remote at `/#/remote`
+- External timer control options: keyboard shortcuts and hardware integration

 ## Screenshots